- Energy-efficient living

 Use outdoor equipment efficiently

-There are lots to consider when using your barbeque, lawn equipment, pond and fountain pumps and power tools including: correct installation and location, power management, cleaning, care and maintenance and ongoing operation.
+There are things to consider when using your barbeque, lawn equipment, pond and fountain pumps and power tools including: correct installation and location, power management, cleaning, care and maintenance and operation.

 - Ensure your outdoor equipment runs well and lasts longer